 - Has low search competition

-- Has high search volume
+- Has a high search volume

 Answer questions in your content